 We hope this post has inspired you with new ways to make a difference!

-General Kinematics provides the equipment needed to recycle safely and effectively.
+General Kinematics provides the recycling equipment needed to recycle safely and effectively.
 If your recycling project requires industrial-level equipment, or if you need help navigating the equipment available, contact us!